Edita-L/Project2EL/README.md

 During this testing I realised that I had to make some design changes to areas that I was not entirely happy with, and I made a number of changes to the page layouts, the colour schemes and fonts used.
 I have changed and added different buttons throughout the process, in the end settling in for just a couple main ones, that offer an option of submitting and reloading.

+The css validator was intitally throwing a number ofw errors and warnings relating to bootsrap.css file i had redferenced.
+I have since removed it and made few adjusments on my own css cose which seems to have solved the issue.

 The biggest challenge was to add relevant functions to make site interactive, but that did not required too compliacted script.
 I have settled for listing the questions and answers in html (original idea was to have an array in script and get them pulled out, but i just couldnt make it to work).
 Then the correct answers are shown by using function for HTML ID's elements inner html.
 I have used IF query for displaying answers to the questions that have aonly been answerd incorrectly (or not answer at all) as well as for displaying different result messages on submission.
-I have also used FOR loop for calculating total score possible
+I have also used FOR loop for calculating total score possible.

 W3C Markup Validation Service, the CSS Validation Service and the JSHint Javascript Validator were used for testing my codes..
 There were some syntax mistakes, missed characters etc, that have been updated.